 One (fully funded, with benefits)

-Applicants should hold a biomedical engineering (or related discipline) M.D. and/or Ph.D.
+Applicants should hold a degree in biomedical engineering (or related discipline) or M.D. and/or Ph.D.

 Fellowship application materials may be sent to Roger Härtl: email@example.com.
 To apply, submit:

 - A CV